 PN7160 vs PN7161

 PN7160 vs PN7161 is a focused decision page for one question only: do you need Apple ECP support or not?
-In most hardware and software respects, these two modules are intentionally very close.
+In most hardware and software respects, these two module families are intentionally very close.

 Short Answer

-• Choose PN7160 if you want Linux / Raspberry Pi / embedded NFC controller integration and do not need Apple ECP.
+• Choose PN7160 if you want Linux, Raspberry Pi, or embedded NFC controller integration and do not need Apple ECP.

-• Choose PN7161 if your project needs Apple ECP, Apple Wallet-related reader behavior, or Apple VAS-style use cases.
+• Choose the PN7161 family if your project needs Apple ECP, Apple Wallet-related reader behavior, or Apple VAS-style use cases.

 Main Difference